-As an expert podiatrist, Dr. Park and Dr. Tachibana know how to help with your heel pain.
+As an expert podiatrist, Dr. Tachibana knows how to help with your heel pain.
 They perform ultrasounds to check for any abnormality or tear.

-If your ultrasound reveals that you don’t have plantar fasciitis, Dr. Park or Dr. Tachibana can give you corticosteroid injections for symptom relief.
+If your ultrasound reveals that you don’t have plantar fasciitis, Dr. Tachibana can give you corticosteroid injections for symptom relief.